swift-server/sswg/proposals/0022-discordbm.md

 ```

 * The `cachingBehavior` can be customized for each endpoint with a different time-to-live.
-  Whenever there is a successful response, the client will cache the response if allowed by this.
+  Whenever there is a successful response, the discord-client will cache the response if allowed by this.
 * `requestTimeout` and `enableLoggingForRequests` are `HTTPClient`-related and are passed to each request.
 * `performValidations` specifies whether or not to perform client-side validations.
   This is what `ValidatablePayload` protocol is useful for, which adds a `validate()` func to payloads.